Landlord Tips & Tricks

 The proper way for a landlord to serve a notice to vacate letter is to give the tenant written notice of their intention to terminate the lease.
 The notice should be given in accordance with the lease agreement and state the specific reason for the eviction.
 The landlord should also include a date by which the tenant must vacate the property.

-A notice to vacate is always going to offend some tenants, whether they think they deserve it or not.
+A notice to vacate has the potential to offend some tenants, whether they think they deserve it or not.
 For this reason, it’s best not to deliver the notice in person.
 Also, if you decide to leave the notice on their doorstep or tape it to the door, it is easy for a tenant to deny they ever received it, which could make it harder to evict them if it comes down to it.

 Most landlords think it’s better to mail the letter via certified mail rather than to personally confront the tenants.
 Sending the letter by certified mail ensures your tenant receives it by requiring that the notice is personally signed for by someone living in the residence.